bsidestlv/bsidestlv.com/content/villages/_index2.md

 ---

-## Bug Bounties Village
+## Bug Bounty Village at BSidesTLV:

 The seasoned gunslinger Rotem Bar, famed far and wide for his uncanny knack for hunting down pesky code bugs, will be marshal of this town.
 This homestead is all about rallying the quickest draws in web application security, hackers, and tech enthusiasts.
 You can bet your boots there'll be plenty of gabbing, workshops, and Capture The Flag (CTF) contests to keep your hacker skills sharp as a spur​1​​2​.

 ## Bug Bounty Village at BSidesTLV: Embrace Your Inner Hacker

 Attention all hackers!
 For the first time in BSidesTLV history, we're excited to unveil the Bug Bounty Village!
 This year's event is filled with gripping activities that will immerse you in the thrilling world of hacking, bug hunting, and shared knowledge.

 Join us in this trailblazing journey and let's reshape the future of bug bounties together!

+## Schedule

+10:00-10:30	Opening Presentation - What is Bug Bounty and why should we care by Rotem Bar 10:30-11:15	Israeli bug bounty programs intro 11:15-12:00	SSRF Protections, From bounty report to mitigation by	Reuven Elezra, Appsflyer 12:00-13:00	Break
+13:00-13:45	Hacking CI systems in the wild	by Moti Harmats 13:45-14:30	TBA
+14:30-16:00	Lightning talks - Registration on site

+From 10:30 → 18:00 - Collaboration / Hunting together - Bring a laptop
+●	Hacking Professionals assistant program

 ## Our Vision